Pterostylis robusta

+Description

-DescriptionPterostylis robusta is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of four to ten, dark green, egg-shaped leaves.
+Pterostylis robusta is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of four to ten, dark green, egg-shaped leaves.
 Each leaf is 10–25 mm long and 10–16 mm wide.
 Flowering plants have a single flower 27–35 mm long and 10–12 mm wide borne on a spike 50–200 mm high with three to seven spreading stem leaves.
 The flowers are green, white and brownish with a reddish-brown tinge or stripes.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward with a sharp point 2–4 mm long.
 The lateral sepals are erect, held closely against the galea, have an erect, thread-like tip 20–30 mm long and a flat sinus with a small notch between their bases.
 The labellum is 12–15 mm long, 3–4 mm wide, dark brown or green and just visible inside the flower.
 Flowering occurs from April to August.